 -

-09:00 - 09:45 Course Introduction | The impossible role of a business developer
+09:00 - 09:30 Course Introduction | The impossible role of a business developer

 We start on this pessimistic but realistic note because there is no denying that it is what many of us feel.
 Those charged with developing new relationships and ‘deals’ have the hardest and most thankless (but perhaps the most satisfying) of all KT roles.
 It is hard to define, achieve and to measure.
-It is worth spending a bit of time defining the job, why it is so difficult and what makes it such.
+It is worth spending a bit of time defining the job, why it is so difficult and what makes it so.

 -

-09:45 - 10:30 Developing a strategy
+10:45 - 11:30 Developing a strategy - Part 2

 We reflect on the case study to think about the first steps in ‘formatting’ an opportunity to a point where the business developer can start being useful.
+The trick is to zero in on a potential user so that you can begin to explore the market and industry.

-11:45 - 12:45 Formulating a value proposition
+11:30 - 12:30 Formulating a value proposition

 It is natural for us to get excited about new and promising technologies, especially when backed by enthusiastic researchers.
 This is fine but as business developers we need to inject caution.
 Every technology needs investment and no business will invest without seeing profit or some other return.
 There needs to be a ‘value proposition’.